dujanhung/evtsbx-api-doc/enum/block_type.md

 "MonsterWheel"
 ```

-a monster wheel block, 7x4.
+a paintable monster wheel block, 7x4.

+>[!IMPORTANT]
+>this block can't be painted with `es.MultiBlock.Paint` . only player could paint it.

 ___